What Is a Temporary Employment Contract?

 5. Start Date

-The date on which employment with your organization commences.
+List the date on which employment with your organization starts.

 6. The Term of Employment